 If each of the four performance criteria are achieved at the base performance level, Mr. Littlefair would be entitled to an incentive payment equal to 70% of his target bonus, while the other named executive officers would be entitled to an incentive payment equal to 50% of their base salaries.
-If each of the four performance criteria are achieved at the middle (target) performance level, Mr. Littlefair would be entitled to an incentive payment equal to 100% of his target bonus, while the other named executive officers would be entitled to an incentive payment equal to 100% of his target bonus, while the other named executive officers would be entitled to an incentive payment equal to 70% of their base salaries.
-The maximum incentive payment for Mr. Littlefair is equal to 150% of his target bonus, and the maximum incentive payment for the other named executive officers is equal to 100% of their base salaries.
+If each of the four performance criteria are achieved at the middle (target) performance level, Mr. Littlefair would be entitled to an incentive payment equal to 70% of their base salaries.
+The maximum incentive payment equal to 100% of their base salaries.
+The maximum incentive payment for Mr. Littlefair is equal to 150% of their base salaries.
+The maximum incentive payment for Mr. Littlefair is equal to 150% of their base salaries.
 Payouts for performance between the base and middle performance levels and between the middle and maximum performance levels are interpolated on a straight-line basis.